dylanaraps/pure-bash-bible/README.md

 "${HOSTNAME:-$(hostname)}"
 ```

-## Get the architecture of the Operating System.
+## Get the architecture of the Operating System

 ```shell
 "$HOSTTYPE"
 ```

-## Get the name of the Operating System / Kernel.
+## Get the name of the Operating System / Kernel

 This can be used to add conditional support for different Operating
 Systems without needing to call `uname`.